Explore Georgia Tours

 Spring (April–June)

-Spring transforms Georgia into a flowering paradise.
-The Alazani Valley vineyards turn emerald green, wildflowers carpet mountain meadows, and temperatures are perfect for hiking.
+Spring turns Georgia green and full of flowers.
+The Alazani Valley vineyards glow emerald, wildflowers carpet mountain meadows, and temperatures are perfect for hiking.

-• April: Lower elevations are lovely; higher mountain passes may still have snow
+• April: Lower elevations are lovely, though higher mountain passes may still have snow

-• June: Mountain trekking season begins; some afternoon showers in lowlands
+• June: Mountain trekking season begins, with some afternoon showers in the lowlands

 Best for: Kakheti wine region, Tbilisi exploration, Kazbegi day trips, photography